Leaving school early IS AN OPTION. It does NOT mean you will never get a job, or that you will live on the streets for the rest of your life.

 Youth Central gives good advice to school leavers on how to write a resume.

-When you do an apprenticeship or traineeship qualification you need to sign up so that your training is recognised.
+When you do an apprenticeship or traineeship qualification you need to sign up so that your training is recognized.
 You sign up at an Australian Apprentice Support provider.
 You can find one HERE.

 The help that they give will not be as good as the help you can get at school so it is best to try to find an apprenticeship and to contact a provider through your careers advisor.